Crimson Quill’s Appraisal #194

 Stars: Ross Thomas, Sofia Pernas, Adrian R’Mante, Jeff D’Agostino, Christine Evangelist, Megan Hensley, Adam Meirick, Jack Donner, Inbar Lavi, Chaz Allen, Hayley Goldstein, Kimberley Roper, Christina George

 Most of us have been to a warehouse rave at some point in our lives.
-Indeed I used to frequent them, growing up as a child of the ‘E’ generation, I spent countless hours gurning like a newborn infant, whilst waving my glow stick around and pulling all manner of outlandish shapes.
-At the turn of the nineties these were commonplace and, back then, everybody shared the same desire; that being to dance and spread the love bug.
-In my entire time as a raver I hardly ever saw the first sign of skirmish, it wasn’t foremost in folks’ minds back then.
-We all just got elevated on music and the vibe.
+Indeed I used to frequent them.
+Growing up as a child of the ‘E’ generation, I spent countless hours gurning like a newborn infant, whilst waving my glow stick around and pulling all manner of outlandish shapes to the rhythm.
+At the turn of the nineties raves were commonplace and, back then, everybody shared the same desire; that being to dance and spread the love bug far and wide.
+In my entire time as a raver I hardly ever saw the first sign of skirmish; it wasn’t foremost in folks’ minds back then.
+We all just got elevated on music and the unmistakable vibe.

 Director Rafael Eisenman’s survival horror centers on one such event, which takes place in an unused military compound.
 It tells the story of six friends who, after a run-in with a horde of embittered revelers, barricade themselves into the base’s subterranean sub-levels with a couple of stragglers while they regroup and search for an alternative means of escape.
-Once they descend further into the mouth of madness they discover they are not the sole inhabitants as a number of genetically engineered mutants make their presence known and commence to picking them off one by one.
+Once they descend further into the mouth of madness, they discover they are not the sole inhabitants, as a number of genetically engineered mutants make their presence very much known.
+Thence commence picking them off one by one, of course.

-The first thing which strikes you when watching Underground is that it has the look of one of those late-night Cable movies and this makes sense when you take a look at Eisenman’s résumé.
+The first thing which strikes you when watching Underground is that it has the look of one of those late-night Cable movies we flick past; and this makes sense when you take a look at Eisenman’s résumé.
 He was responsible for The Red Shoe Diaries, a reasonably successful sequence of soft-core erotic fiction which ran on cable for a number of years.
-His feature is lacking the sheen of larger budget counterparts such as The Descent and instead has the appearance of something made with a specific audience in mind, the late night channel-hoppers who return from raves of their own looking for something to while away a few hours of their comedown.
+His feature is lacking the sheen of larger budget counterparts such as Neil Marshall’s The Descent and instead has the appearance of something made with a specific audience in mind; the late night channel-hoppers who return from raves of their own looking for something to while away a few hours of their comedown.